napo/ogr2reclinejs/README.md

 ogr2reclinejs
 -------------
 if you use reclinejs and you want show geodata, you need a conversion in csv, and a field with a geojson geometry to display.
-<br>This script reads the data from an OGR source and creates a cvs file with a field "GeoJSON" where stores a single geometry in geojson format.
+<br>This script reads the data from an OGR (ex.
+ESRI Shapefile) source and creates a cvs file with a field "GeoJSON" where stores a single geometry in geojson format.

 ATTENTION:
 the script converts the coordinates in WGS84 (epsg:4326)